snowfox-project/snowfox/README.md

 ### Why ?

-In his book *Refactoring: Improving the Design of Existing Code* Martin Fowler quite frankly states that *“Any fool can write code that a computer can understand.
+In his book "Refactoring: Improving the Design of Existing Code" Martin Fowler quite frankly states that *“Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.”* **This project aims to do just that.** You are kindly invited to browse the code and form your own opinion about how well the code matches the requirements for readability / maintainability / extensibility.

 ## RTOS